Yagna32/Blended/README.md

 0. requests are slower taking 200ms to 700ms on render takes about 20ms to 100ms in local host
 1. Product duplicate when switching between navbar shop category links(removed)
 2. Direct product links are not fetching data
-3. When clicking on a product in related products the main image does not change
+3. When clicking on a product in related products the main image does not change(removed)
-4. Can't open products from new collection and popular
+4. Can't open products from new collection and popular(removed)
 # New Features & Feedback:
 0. Add reviews option to add reviews
 1. Explore more should render more products (done)